 As the Holy Month of Ramadan approaches, it is the perfect opportunity to learn more about Islamic traditions, in particular, the spirit of giving.
+It is also great to show Ramadan kindness to everyone.

-Here are a few ways they can participate:
+So, here are a few ways they can participate:

 Ramadan Sharing Fridges (Dubai)